quietlychris/site/writing/adventures_in_photogrammetry.md

 ```
 Once the image is resized, we'll want to convert it into a form that can be easily processed by [`linfa`](https://github.com/rust-ml/linfa), a Rust machine learning library akin to scikit-learn.
 In this case, we'll flatten it out, where each pixel is a new row in the form `[x, y, r, g, b]`, to create an `ndarray::Array2<f64>` <math>(w*h) x 5</math> array.

-From there, we can call the `linfa-clustering::AppxDbscan` algorithm (similar to the vanilla DBSCAN algorithm, but which runs a little more quickly), and supply it with a couple of hyperparameters.
+From there, we can call the `linfa-clustering::AppxDbscan` algorithm (similar to the vanilla DBSCAN algorithm, but which often runs a little more quickly), and supply it with a couple of hyperparameters.
 You may need to play with the <strong><code>tolerance</code></strong> parameter a little bit before getting it right.

 ```rust
     // Convert this image into an Array2<f64> array with [x,y,r,g,b] rows